 Note to those of you looking for a Florida Probate Lawyer:

 If a fight is brewing, many attorneys will either see dollar $igns or will run from the chaos.
-I do NOT take cases if the heirs are fighting.
-I don’t care for bickering heirs.
-Please get on the same page and play nice or find a Florida probate litigation attorney and prepare to spend 5 figures just to get the case moving.
+I do NOT take cases if the heirs are fighting without good cause.
+I don’t care for bickering heirs – no one walks away without a scratch.
+Please get on the same page and play nice or find a Florida probate litigation attorney and prepare to easily spend 5 figures just to get the case moving.

 If you need inspiration to play nice, check out the video at the top left of this page!